Last updated on July 2, 2024

 Omega

 By 1894 the General Watch Company had developed a new type of watch movement incorporating the revolutionary idea of having component parts that were interchangeable.
 This decreased manufacturing costs making the manufacture of watches more efficient and also made watch repair easier.
 Watches developed with these techniques were marketed under the Omega brand of La Generale Watch Co.
-The Omega brand was a tremendous success and by 1903 it was decided that Omega would split from the General Watch Company as an independent enterprise, with the General Watch Company focusing its attentions on the manufacture of cylinder watches under the trade name Helvetia.
+The Omega brand was a tremendous success and by 1903 it was decided that Omega would split from the General Watch Company as an independent enterprise, with the General Watch Company focusing its attention on the manufacture of cylinder watches under the trade name Helvetia.

 Movement